slyd0g/pwnVNC/README.md

+# Usage
+python pwnvnc_master.py

-# pwnVNC
+# Input

-# Input: List of IPv4 addresses with port 5900 open (obtained from nmap, masscan, etc)
+List of IPv4 addresses with port 5900 open (obtained from nmap, masscan, etc)

+# Output
-# Output: Snapshots of anyone running a VNC session without any form of authentication
+Snapshots (sorted by IP) of anyone running a VNC session without any form of authentication

 This script was written on Debian Jessie 8 and requires OS commands.
 If you want this to run on other OS, adjust the OS command that echo's current index to a file and the OS command that performs the VNC snapshot.